 I have a bad habit of running without proper preparation.

-Sure, I’ve played tennis since I was 11 and while that involves running side to side chasing balls or up the court desperately trying to reach a drop shot, I don’t think the short bursts of intense scrambling (or sprints, which are similar to intervals) or marathon 24-shot rallies compare to an actual half marathon.
-They’re two different beasts that require different hearts yet strangely enough offer the same thrill.
+Sure, I’ve played tennis since I was 11 and while that involves running from side to side to chase balls or up the court to try to reach a drop shot, I don’t think the short bursts of intense scrambling or marathon 24-shot rallies compare to an actual half marathon.
+They’re two different beasts that require different hearts.
+Yet strangely enough they offer the same thrill.

 It’s an old habit I picked up again when my friends invited me to run a random 5K in the Mall of Asia Complex in June 2010.
 I figured I had a bit of an athletic background that involved a great deal of running as my foundation for a simple 5K race.

 So I walked up the starting line, head in the clouds, without foreseeing the rigors of running 20 minutes later.
 Big mistake.
 While I finished in under an hour without any real training, seeing runners fly by pulled the trigger to unleash my inner beast too early.
 That led me to walk the last kilometer or so with what would be the start of a nagging niggle in my, originally, right knee.

 I never really had my knees checked since that initial dip into running.
 I’ve always suspected it as an IT band syndrome.
 Well, unofficially.
 The pain runs outside the knee and there have been moments when I couldn’t bend my right knee at all.
 Imagine walking up the stairs of an overpass in Mandaluyong City when a searing pain appeared out of nowhere.
 I call it a rusty hinge injury because my knee feels like a door with rusty hinges that creak and make it difficult to open.
 You get the picture.